SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 SonarQube's integration with GitLab Self-Managed and GitLab.com allows you to maintain code quality and security in your GitLab projects.

-Once you've set up your integration, you'll be able to:
+With this integration, you'll be able to:

 - **Authenticate with GitLab** - (starting in Community Edition) Sign in to SonarQube with your GitLab credentials.
 - **Import your GitLab projects** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your GitLab Projects into SonarQube to easily set up SonarQube projects.
-- **Add merge request decoration** - (starting in Developer Edition) See your Quality Gate and code metric results right in GitLab so you know if it's safe to merge your changes.
 - **Analyze projects with GitLab CI/CD** - SonarScanners running in GitLab CI/CD jobs can automatically detect branches or merge requests being built so you don't need to specifically pass them as parameters to the scanner.
+- **Add merge request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in GitLab so you know if it's safe to merge your changes.

 ## Prerequisites
 - Integration with GitLab Self-Managed requires at least GitLab Self-Managed version 11.7.